sharpeagle117/Zoe-s-games/README.md

 **Environment Optimization:** Adjusting to the default virtualized environments required optimizing the shell console sizing for the firewall and configuring guest additions to ensure the Ubuntu client display scaled correctly for efficient workflow management.

+**Network Separation:** While attempting a rconnaissance action against the Ubuntu environment, there is no any trace of detected action in firewall dspite the pre-configugring of the ACL.

-**Network Separation:** Re-configured the hypervisor and firewall to creat the network applying defence-in-depth strategy, making the attacker difficult to move laterally and allowing firewall to function normal as to block the attack.
+Solution: Re-configured the hypervisor and firewall to creat the pfsense centered star-topology-network.
+Applying defence-in-depth strategy, I forced the attacker traffic to go through the firewall, enabling the blocking and logging of the attacker's actions and making the attacker difficult to move laterally.

 ## Project Documentation